PROGRAM N°. 01 · BOXING, MUAY THAI & KICKBOXING

 What striking gives you.

-Real coordination, balance, and timing — not just cardio
+Coordination, balance, and timing, not just cardio

 Practical self-defense at distance and in the clinch